 Deptford, Lewisham

 Deptford is one of the safest districts in the UK capital and it is ideal for students who have just moved into the Big Smoke.
 Well, rental prices here are slightly more expensive compared to those in the other areas on this list but just 20 minutes or so is the amount of time it will take you to get to central London.
+This South London gem is bustling with street food markets and unique world food stores, offering students delicious food options right at their doorstep.

 Other London areas which are student-friendly include Stratford E15, Wembley Park HA9, Greenwich SE10, Finsbury Park N4 and Streatham SW2.